rcludwick/Lora_driver_for_MicroPython_on_ttgo/README.rst

 NOTE
 ====

-This repo is in rough shape, and I haven't had any time to show it some love.
+This driver's implementation is in really rough shape, and I haven't had any time to show it some love.
+I didn't write it but there are some weird-ish implementation details that need to be cleaned up before it should be used.

 Motivation